 - formulate search strategies limiting and expanding the search results

 - cite their research properly

 If you teach an online class, we provide synchronous or asynchronous online instruction with an embedded librarian as well as a variety of online resources that can be embedded into your Moodle course.

 Embedding Instruct Modules into Classes

 As Faculty, you can integrate Credo's resources, Information Literacy and Critical Thinking more deeply into your courses.
-If you would like to use this tool in your courses, please click on the link below to access the Credo Resources guide that the DLiT department has created, Click on the video below or click on this link: Embedding Instruct to Classes.
+To embed Instruct tutorials and videos in your courses, please click on the video below for instructions.
+To access the Credo Resources guide that the DLiT department has created, Click on the video below or click on this link: Embedding Instruct to Classes.

-This guide offers a demo of all the resources that are available to you, and you can simply import them into your course(s).
+The following guide offers a demo of all the resources that are available to you, and you can simply import them into your course(s)

 How We Can Work With you

 - Help you design an effective research assignment that anticipates potential student stumbling blocks.